DSCmatter/DSCmatter/README.md

-## Hello there 👋
+## Heya! 👋
-My name is Vasant Kumar Mogia, and I am a junior @ MITS, currently residing in MP, India.
-I am pursuing a major in IT.
+My name is Vasant, and I am a junior pursuing a major in IT.

 - 🔭 I’m currently working on:
   - 🐍 Cloud